VISA GUIDE

 Nonimmigrant visa

-Unlike employment-based visas, the E-2 does not require a sponsoring employer.
-Instead, the applicant qualifies through a personal investment in a business.
-While it does not provide a direct path to permanent residency (green card), the E-2 can be renewed indefinitely as long as the business remains active and viable.
-Importantly, the enterprise must be more than “marginal”: it must have the capacity to generate significant income and ideally create jobs for U.S. workers, not just provide a living for the investor’s family.
+Unlike other employment-based visas, the E-2 does not require a sponsoring employer.
+Instead, the applicant qualifies through a personal, substantial investment in a business.
+While it does not provide a direct path to permanent residency (a green card), the E-2 can be renewed indefinitely as long as the business remains active and viable.
+Importantly, the enterprise must be more than marginal: it must have the capacity to generate significant income and ideally create jobs for U.S. workers, not just provide a living for the investor's family.

 Who is eligible?

-Demonstrate that the enterprise is more than “marginal,” meaning it must have the present or future capacity to generate income beyond providing a living for the investor and their family.
+Demonstrate that the enterprise is more than marginal, meaning it must have the present or future capacity to generate income beyond providing a living for the investor and their family

-No fixed minimum investment threshold
+No fixed minimum investment threshold, unlike the EB-5 program

-Relatively fast processing times
+Relatively fast processing times compared to many work visas

 Key requirements